pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 **Setup**
 1. Got access to and downloaded data (MIMIC, i2b2).
 2. Downloaded and set up Philter-Beta.
-3. Got Philter-Zeta and set up a python virtual environment.
+3. Got Philter-Zeta and set up a virtual python environment.

 **Gene symbols project**
 1. Found, downloaded, extracted, and converted a list of gene symbols to create a whitelist.
-2. Made a list of the most common gene symbols, then searched for and copied MIMIC notes containing a common gene symbol to use as a test set of notes for evaluating the whitelist.
+2. Made a list of the most common gene symbols, then searched for and copied MIMIC notes containing a common gene symbol to use as a test set of notes.
 3. Ran these MIMIC notes through Philter (without the whitelist), compared before and after to find obscured gene symbols, then separated the notes with the obscured gene symbols.
     - If I ran Philter on a note and it obscured the gene symbol(s) in that note, then running Philter with the whitelist would hopefully rescue those symbols.
     - Whether Philter rescued the symbols or not would tell me how well the whitelist was working.
 4. Downloaded and set up newest version of Philter because the beta version was buggy when using xml annotations.
-5. Realized a big problem with the whitelist approach and created a safe regex to catch gene symbols before they got obscured.
+5. Realized the big problem with the whitelist approach and created a safe regex to catch gene symbols before they got obscured.
 6. Merged my code with new latest version of Philter, then ran MIMIC notes with annotations through Philter, with and without the whitelist and regexes and determined that the whitelist + safe regexes did work (after a couple modifications) and did not impact recall!
 I then sent my code off to get tested on UCSF data.
+7. Edited the safe regex and whitelist based on the testing results from UCSF data and tested again until everything was nice and peachy.

 **Pathology project**
 1. Tried to find and download data ([mtsamples](https://www.mtsamples.com/)), decided to use the MIMIC gene symbols test set instead.
 2. Created safe regexes or whitelists for staging terms, cassette (or slide) numbers, lymph nodes, and molecular markers.
 3. Tested on MIMIC notes.
 Even though the notes didn't have the pathology terms I was trying to rescue, I could use the MIMIC notes to refine my regexes and make sure they didn't catch non-pathology terms.
-4. Sent my code off to get tested on UCSF data.
-5. Edit/modify my safe regexes/whitelists, test on UCSF data, rinse and repeat.
+5. Edit my safe regexes and whitelists, keep testing (eventually on UCSF data), rinse and repeat.

-**Required libraries**
+**Required libraries (all can be installed with pip or another package manager)**
-1. ```argparse``` to provide run-time options so user doesn't have to change variables in the script.
+1. ```argparse``` to provide options so users don't have to change variables in the script.
 2. ```time``` to time how long scripts take to run.
 3. ```pandas``` for using dataframes for a bunch of things.
 4. ```os``` for interacting with files.